huntr-co/takenote-bug-squash/README.md

 - **Homepage URL**: `http://localhost:3000`
 - **Authorization callback URL**: `http://localhost:3000/api/auth/callback`

 Create a `.env` file in the root of the project, and add the app's client ID and secret.
-Remove `DEMO` variable to enable GitHub integration.

 ```bash
 CLIENT_ID=xxx